SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/programming-models/index.md

 Perlmutter will arrive in 2020 and will have a mixture of CPU-only nodes and CPU + GPU nodes.
 Each CPU + GPU nodes will have 4 GPUs per CPU node.

-NERSC has made an effort to provide guidance on parallel programming approaches for Cori.
+NERSC has made an effort to provide guidance on parallel programming approaches.
 Chief among these is the combination of MPI for inter-node parallelism and OpenMP for intra-node parallelism (or potentially MPI per NUMA domain with OpenMP within each).
 Many of the intra-node parallelism efforts made for Cori will propagate to Perlmutter.